Maring Higa AMFT

 What Living With This Actually Feels Like

-Cassandra Syndrome has a real emotional and physical toll.
-These are the experiences I hear most often — and that therapy can help you finally process and move through.
+These are the experiences I hear most often - and that therapy creates space to finally process and move through.

 Chronic Self-Doubt

-Years of having your perceptions questioned — even unintentionally — can erode your confidence in your own reality.
-Therapy helps you rebuild trust in yourself and your inner voice.
+Years of having your perceptions questioned - even unintentionally - can wear down your confidence in your own reality.
+Part of what we do in therapy is help you trust yourself again.

 Emotional Exhaustion

-Carrying the emotional labor of the relationship — tracking, regulating, explaining, managing — is depleting.
-You deserve a space where you are held, not the one doing all the holding.
+Carrying the emotional labor of the relationship - the tracking, the regulating, the managing - takes a real toll.
+You deserve a space where you're the one being held for once.

-Grief for the relationship you hoped for.
-For the intimacy that feels just out of reach.
-For the version of yourself that existed before you started shrinking to make things work.
+Grief for the relationship you imagined.
+For the intimacy that stays just out of reach.
+For the version of yourself you set aside to make things work.
+This grief is real and it deserves space.

 Loss of Identity

-Many neurotypical partners describe losing themselves over time — their interests, friendships, and sense of who they are outside of the relationship.
-Therapy is a place to find your way back.
+Many neurotypical partners describe slowly losing themselves - their interests, friendships, sense of who they are outside the relationship.
+Therapy is a place to find your way back to that person.

 Feeling Invisible

-Not because your partner doesn't love you — but because love, without attunement, can still leave you profoundly unseen.
-This is one of the most painful and least understood aspects of this experience.
+Not because your partner doesn't love you.
+But because love, without attunement, can still leave you profoundly unseen.
+This is one of the most painful and least understood parts of this experience.

 A Longing for Real Connection

-Underneath the exhaustion and grief, most women in this situation are not looking for an exit — they are looking for the relationship they know is possible.
-That longing is worth honoring.
+Underneath all of it, most people in this situation aren't looking for an exit.
+They're looking for the relationship they know is possible.
+That longing is worth honoring - and worth working toward.

 How Therapy Helps